Accurately calculating or knowing your well pump flow rate and water pressure will allow the properly sized water treatment system to be selected.

 How to select the right Treatment system

-Water pressure also has an important role in selecting a water treatment system.
-All water treatment systems will lower the water pressure as the water flows through the system.
 It is important to know what the water pressure is from the well pump and pressure system, before selecting your water treatment system in order to have adequate water pressure in the bathroom and other fixtures and appliances.
-Some well pump systems can be adjusted to operate at a higher pressure, if the pressure is too low to begin with.
+Some well pump systems can be adjusted to operate at a higher pressure if the pressure is too low to begin with.

 Well Pump Flow Rate